1917

 3.—After all single and married men under 31 have been exhausted, the youngest single men between the ages of 31 and 41, and fit for foreign service, should be released, and afterwards the married men between the ages of 31 and 41 with the fewest children.

-This would have enabled the companies to release many Class men from the engines, and to substitute for them Classes"B"and"C”men from any other grade.
+This would have enabled the companies to release many Class " A " men from the engines, and to substitute for them Classes"B"and"C”men from any other grade.
 The Executive there- fore objected, and immediately got into touch with the Railway Executive.
 On May 4th of 1917 the Railway Executive Committee replied that :—

-You may rest assured that no men who are not employed in the Locomotive Department will be put on as enginemen or firemen on railway engines, and the contention that any such departure in locomotive work would be taken as a direct violation of the railway truce is not therefore understood.
+" You may rest assured that no men who are not employed in the Locomotive Department will be put on as enginemen or firemen on railway engines, and the contention that any such departure in locomotive work would be taken as a direct violation of the railway truce is not therefore understood.”

 This was a very important assurance from the Railway Elxecutive, for it affected not only the going but the returning of footplatemen, end it furnished a striking little example of the importance of direct and exclusive representation of locomotive workers.'